What Is Eye Discharge?

 A painful eye condition caused due to blockage of the tear duct.
 Blockage can be partial or complete.
 Our lacrimal glands are responsible for producing tears.
 Tears wash away dirt and foreign particles that can harm the eye.
 Tear travels from small holes called puncta in the corner of eyelids through canals on the eyelid called canaliculi then finally draining into the nasolacrimal duct.

-Blockage the path of tear drainage causes fluid accumulation leading to excessive discharge accompanied by pain and swelling.
-Possible causes of blocked tear duct include nasal polyps, injury to the related structures, sinusitis, congenital factor, nasal surgery, or cancerous growth.
+Blockage of the path of tear drainage causes fluid accumulation leading to excessive discharge accompanied by pain and swelling.
+Possible causes of blocked tear ducts include nasal polyps, injury to the related structures, sinusitis, congenital factors, nasal surgery, or cancerous growth.